Speak to an expert +44(0)1733 391377

 Stop thinking about your pay gap figures and start thinking about the representation of people throughout your organisation.
 As you zoom in and out of the data looking at both the broad and granular picture, you should also consider intersectional differences – for example, the pay gap and representation of Chinese female vs Black male.

-Join us and #ResetTheTimeline
+Join Us And #ResetTheTimeline

 We are a movement of leading businesses and equality groups, who all support the mission of resetting the timeline on pay gap analysis and reporting.
 We would love you to join our movement!
 Do you need support with pay gap analysis and reporting?
 Get in touch.